ThomasSilloway/Sleepy-AI-Army/BACKLOG.md

-## Refactor aider_service

-Refactor aider_service into its own aider folder with prompts.py file that can have the aider prompts.

 ## Git branch name check

 Git_branch node: Check if branch name exists already, if it does add some kind of hash after to make it unique